ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ![db-instance-detail-db-modify](https://static.toastoven.net/prod_rds_postgres/20240611/db-instance-detail-db-modify-en.png)

-❶ When you click on **Modify** in the database row you want to modify, a pop-up screen appears where you can modify the database information.
+❶ When you click on **Modify** in the database row you want to modify, a pop-up window appears where you can modify the database information.
 ❷ You can request a modification by clicking on **Modify**.
 ❸ When checking **Immediate Apply Scheduled Access Control**, the modifications are also applied to the access control rule immediately.